rebcabin/tangledown/README.md

 ### DUDE!
 HANG?

-We're doing the happy cases first, and will get to error handling someday, maybe.
+We're doing the happy cases first, and will get to cycle detection someday, maybe.

 #### There is a `block` tag

-First, we need to detect that some list of lines contains a `block` tag.
+First, we need to detect that some list of lines contains a `block` tag, left-justified or not.
 That means we must keep running the expander on that list.

 <noweb name="thereIsABlockTag">